-But before we get into that, lets have a brief history lesson.
+But before we get into that, let us have a brief history lesson.

 -You take equal parts Weller Antique 107 and Weller 12 in any increment you want.
 I did 1 cup of each.

--Let them plight one’s troth, do what comes natural in an air tight bottle/container for 30 days without opening once…not one single time.
+-Let them plight one’s troth, do what comes naturally in an air-tight bottle/container for 30 days without opening once…not one single time.

 Once 30 days hit you can either continue to let it mellow or you can open that baby up and have a dram.
 I will say that this is the best Pappy I’ve ever had of all the Pappy’s I’ve ever had.